hvag/blog/terraform.md

 └── staging
 ```

-With this revised layout, we will be able to have
+With this revised layout, we will be able to have:

-- Seperate config and state files for Dev, Staging and Prod environments
+- Separate config and state files for Dev, Staging and Prod environments
 - Modules that can be shared across all the environments
 - Plan to utilize 'remote state' to localize state files for individual systems/components, for example, VPC, Active Directory(AD) and Graylog.

-We will take a look at remote state when we build these systems.
+We will take a look at remote state when we build the individual components.
+We will also need to plan for module versioning.
+Module versioning will allow us to, for example, utilize an updated version of a module in the Dev environment, while still running the previous tested release in Prod.

 ...